EstebanAP1/near-space/README.md

 # Near Space

-This is our project to participate in **NASA Space Challenger App**, a web-based application designed to allow users to explore space objects like Near-Earth Objects (NEOs) and planets in a 3D interactive environment.
+This is our project to participate in the **NASA Space Challenger App**, a web-based application designed to allow users to explore space objects like Near-Earth Objects (NEOs) and planets in a 3D interactive environment.
 The app simulates celestial bodies' orbits and movements using Kepler's laws, offering an immersive experience in space exploration.

 ## Features

 - **3D Visualization of Space Objects**: The app leverages Three.js to render asteroids, planets, and other celestial objects in a 3D space, allowing users to observe their orbits and explore space interactively.
 - **Simulated Orbital Mechanics**: The orbits of planets and NEOs are simulated based on Kepler’s laws, providing an accurate yet simulated representation of how these objects move in space.
-- **Interactive Camera Control**: Users can toggle between `focus` (first-person view) and `orbit` modes to dynamically explore the environment from different perspectives.
+- **Interactive Camera Control**: Users can toggle between `Orbit` and `Ship` modes to dynamically explore the environment from different perspectives.

 ## Development Tools

-During the development of the NASA Space Challenger App, two powerful tools were instrumental in improving productivity:
+During the development of the Orrery, two powerful tools were instrumental in improving productivity:

 1. **Supermaven**:
    - **Supermaven** was used for code completion and suggestions throughout the development process.
 It helped streamline writing repetitive boilerplate code and accelerate coding efficiency by auto-completing complex patterns.